Elykauf/assign2git/README.md

 # assign2git
-Elijah Kaufman Is the best student ever woohoo
+Elijah Kaufman Is the best student ever!